tenstorrent/tt-metal/CONTRIBUTING.md

 your local branch, and then once everything looks good, push the change.
 You should not rebase your origin branch.
 That way, if anything goes wrong, you can use origin to restore your branch to a good state.

+Note: Before rebasing, remember to change your default comment character, which is mentioned earlier in [Setting up Git](#setting-up-git).

 Note: for very small changes where you don't expect to create a second commit it might be okay to use the UI to rebase origin.
 However, in general, it's